GetCitizenData/GetCitizenData/README.md

 ### Hi there 👋

-- 🔭 Citizen Data currently working on our Vote by Mail Project
+- 🔭 Citizen Data is currently working on our Vote by Mail Project
 - 📫 How to reach CitiZen Data: Info@CitizenData.com